hamdi4-beep/interactive-comments-section/README.md

 ## Progress

-There's going to have to be a few couple things that need to be checked before I can consider the comment section as an MVP.
+I've implemented the essential features for the comment section.
+Everything's working properly without any side effects.
+This was the focus from the very beginning to prevent "feature creep" and ensure that a user is able to perform the necessary actions.

-As of yet, it's only possible to perform the following actions:
+Here's a list of the essential features included:

-[X] Create a comment
+- Create a comment

-[X] Reply to a comment
+- Reply to a comment

-[X] Reply to a reply with the username pointing to the reply's user's username.
+- Reply to a reply with the username pointing to the right user

-[X] Edit a comment or reply with the behavior being consistent regardless of what element will be modified.
+- Edit a comment or reply with the behavior being consistent regardless of which element is modified

-[X] Delete a comment/reply consistently.
+- Delete a comment/reply

-And these are the remaining actions:
+- Upvote a comment/reply

-[] Upvote/downvote a comment/reply.
+- Downvote a comment/reply

 ## Local Development